metaplex-foundation/mpl-token-metadata/clients/rust/README.md

 ## Instruction Builders

 One of the main features of the client SDK is to facilitate the creation of instructions.
-There are two "types" of instruction builders automatically generated – both support passing accounts by name and optional positional accounts.
+There are two "types" of instruction builders automatically generated – both support passing accounts by name and optional positional

 ### _Client_ instruction builders